 Travel expert Matt went on a mission: to understand the great Bromo and Ijen volcanoes and work out what they offered to fellow travellers.
 Here he shares his insights so you can decide which is the best one for you to scale.

-To start with Bromo; this is the no.1 hot spot, frequented by 1000’s of tourists every year.
-It’s only a few hours’ drive from beautiful Malang city which has a strong Dutch heritage with many colonial buildings and it’s a great place for a few night’s stay to break up the journey from Yogyakarta.
-There aren’t that many accommodation options around Bromo itself but we usually opt for the lovely Java Banana hotel which is up in the small mountainside village of Wonotoro.
-Situated at around 2000 m above sea level the village atmosphere is an incredible contrast to areas at much lower altitudes; you’ll find hillside farming and a more subsistence style of living, especially as the soil is so fertile from volcanic ash.
-The views down the volcanic slopes are dramatic and you can often see the flat plains in the distance.
+The views over Mount Bromo are some of the most iconic in Indonesia’s vast archipelago of islands.
+It’s only a few hours drive from beautiful Malang city, which has a strong Dutch heritage with many colonial buildings, and it’s a great place for a few night’s stay to break up the journey from Yogyakarta.
+There aren’t that many accommodation options around Bromo itself, but we usually opt for the lovely Java Banana hotel, which is up in the small mountainside village of Wonotoro.
+Situated at around 2000 m above sea level, the village atmosphere is an incredible contrast to areas at much lower altitudes; you’ll find hillside farming and a more subsistence style of living, especially as the soil is so fertile from volcanic ash.
+The views down the volcanic slopes are dramatic, and you can often see the flat plains in the distance.

-With the clouds up around us we braved the cold and wind and unfortunately we didn’t get the chance to see anything.
-It was a complete foggy mess and, a little disheartened, we headed down for the next part of our Bromo adventure – to the Lautan Pasir which is the volcanic plain where Mount Bromo itself actually sits.
+With the clouds up around us, we braved the cold and wind and unfortunately, we didn’t get the chance to see anything.
+It was a complete foggy mess, and a little disheartened, we headed down for the next part of our Bromo adventure – to the Lautan Pasir, the volcanic plain where Mount Bromo itself sits.

-About 6 hours into our drive we left the lovely tarmac road and we must have climbed about 800 m before we saw a sign for Ijen resort.
+About 6 hours into our drive, we left the lovely tarmac road, and we must have climbed about 800 m before we saw a sign for Ijen resort.
 The road might only be 5 km long, but it’s probably one of the worst roads I’ve ever been on, and it took us about 45 minutes to reach the hotel.
 It’s worth it though!
-I’m lucky to have travelled a lot and I never take my experiences for granted, but I can honestly say that the views on arrival from the hotel lobby are unlike anything I’ve seen before.
-Ijen resort has it all: 3 volcanoes in close proximity (one of which is the archetypal conical shape), the most picture perfect rice paddy fields and jungle, and not forgetting a few palm trees for good measure.
+I’m lucky to have travelled a lot, and I never take my experiences for granted, but I can honestly say that the views on arrival from the hotel lobby are unlike anything I’ve seen before.
+Ijen resort has it all: 3 volcanoes in close proximity (one of which is the archetypal conical shape), the most picture-perfect rice paddy fields and jungle, and not forgetting a few palm trees for good measure.
 Did they literally design this view to look like a postcard!
-If you walk 25 m to the other side of the resort you can see the Bali strait, Bali itself, even more volcanoes, rice paddys….the photo speaks for itself!
+If you walk 25 m to the other side of the resort you can see the Bali strait, Bali itself, even more volcanoes, rice paddies….the photo speaks for itself!

-On reaching the crater rim at 2700m you can’t but feel a little proud of yourself (and the airs a little thin too).
+On reaching the crater rim at 2700m, you can’t but feel a little proud of yourself (and the airs a little thin too).
 But pack for strong winds!
 I need to be careful what I say here, but really Bromo has got nothing on Ijen for its crater views.
 Wow, wow, wow is all I can say.
-You are just on the edge of the crater and on one side you can see west Java spread out below and all the way to sea, and on the other is a beautiful blue sulphur lake and the rest of Ijen.
+You are just on the edge of the crater, and on one side, you can see west Java spread out below and all the way to the sea, and on the other is a beautiful blue sulphur lake and the rest of Ijen.
 I’ve climbed Kilimanjaro and Mount Kinabalu and they can only beat these views because they are so much higher.
 If you want to see an incredible vista, but at an achievable hike for most people…this is the place.
-Plus there were only about 20 people there when we did it.
+Plus, there were only about 20 people there when we did it.